Repeat Customers: Loyal or Merely Owing to Debt of Gratitude?

 In the world between med reps and client doctors, the true test of loyalty then, IS, should a rival pharma arrive and give equal or even superior gifts and servicing, would the client doctor maintain the current relationship?

 To sum up, clearly, these two points vividly show the need to address the current marketing practices of pharmaceutical industries and the malpractices of doctors to patients.
-With these as premise, it is vital that we search, prove, and prescribe remedies to the situation.
+With these as premises, it is vital that we search, prove, and prescribe remedies to the situation.

 SYNTHESIS OF LITERATURE

 There are various pieces of literature to date, which support and refute the claims that prescribing is not loyalty.
-Gratitude can and may be a minute part of loyalty but it is not per se.
+Gratitude can and maybe a minute part of loyalty but it is not per se.
 Loyalty can be both virtuous and highly unethical or destructive.
 That it is relative to one’s self-definition.

 Its roots involve the very basic theories of reinforcement.
 Reinforcement is a term in behavior analysis for the process of increasing the rate or probability of a behavior (e.g., pulling a lever more frequently) in the form of a "response" by the delivery or emergence of a stimulus (e.g. a candy) immediately or shortly after performing the behavior.

 Reinforcement theory is one of the motivation theories; it states that reinforced behavior will be repeated, and behavior that is not reinforced is less likely to be repeated.

 A positive reinforcer is a consequence that increases the frequency of a behavior or maintains the frequency.